ehren/ceto/README.md

 ## Intro

 Ceto is an experimental language where calls may take indented blocks as arguments for a Python-inspired free-form but infix-friendly syntax extendable by ast macros.
 The semantics should feel a bit like Swift (classes are reference counted; structs are value types) or even an immutable by default Python with support for many native C++ constructs and external C++.
+We're also taking a stab at C++ safety with unsafe blocks/unsafe.extern declarations, bounds checking, safe usages of raw C++ references relegated to function parameters with aliasing/invalidation prevention static_asserts added at the call site, and for-loops that revert to size checked-indexing for (references to) contiguous owning containers when a raw C++ range-based-for is not provably safe.
+Class instances are propagate_const shared_ptr to const by default encouraging immutability (with all mutation marked by `mut`).

 ## Example